eclipse/jnosql/README.md

 * **diana-column**: The JNoSQL communication API layer to column database.
 * **diana-document**: The JNoSQL communication API layer to document database.
 * **diana-graph**: The JNoSQL communication API layer to the graph database.

+## Structure

+* **Configuration**: This interface represents the configuration whose a database has.
+These settings such as password, user, clients are storage and use to create a manager factory.
+* **ManagerFactory**: This interface represents the factory whose creates an entity manager.
+* **Manager**: The entity manager, that class that interacts with the entity, to do a CRUD Operation.
+This interface might be extended to capture particular behavior in a NoSQL database.
+* **Entity**: The element to have interaction in a database